 I love lemons.
 They are bright, refreshing, and smell divine.
-I’ve gotten in the habit of squeezing fresh lemon juice in a glass of water to help wake me up (and my digestive system) first thing in the morning.
+I’ve gotten in the habit of squeezing fresh lemon juice in a glass of water to help wake me up (and help my digestive system) first thing in the morning.
 When I first started, I’m ashamed to admit that I would usually just throw the lemon peel away (or toss it in the garbage disposal).
 But when my lemon habit really took off I started storing the peels.
 I’ve collected a lot, actually.

 Lemon Peels contain a spectrum of vitamins, minerals and fiber (things like calcium, potassium, and vitamin C) that can give your menu a nutritional boost.
 And even though you would have to consume large amounts of peel to glean significant nutritional benefits, it doesn’t hurt to throw in some peel when you can.

 Remember, organic will be your best best when consuming the peel to avoid eating any pesticides.

 So while you can certainly take lemon peels on their own and add them to things such as drinks and baked goods, there are a variety of ways to more fully utilize these peels in your culinary undertakings.
 Here are some examples: